5 Tips for Staying Fit and Healthy During Social Isolation

 We must all be getting outside.
 We can stay 6 feet apart but walking, running, biking and even just sitting outside is so important to your immunity and your sanity.

 Keep your normal exercise routine going.
 If you went to a gym find replacements that work either doing cardio outside (walk/run) or doing some body weight workouts (plenty of videos on Demand).

 Exercise will increase our immunity to a certain point.
 If we workout too hard we will actually see our fighter cells decrease but a good, moderate workout especially if you are healthy will keep your immune system in tip top shape.

 These are a few tips but I am sure other people have some other great ideas on how they are dealing with social isolation.
+Additionally, consider trying Microdose Mushrooms to help cope with social isolation and enhance your mood.
 I would love to hear from you so please share on my social media posts what you find to be helpful so others can keep their health and fitness at this time.